Ipswich, Massachusetts: History

 John the Younger and 12 men aboard a shallop sailed into Ipswich harbor and took up residence there.
-The first settlers with Winthrop were William Clerk, Robert Coles, Thomas Howlet, John Biggs, John Gage, Thomas Hardy, William Perkins, John Thorndike, William Sergeant, and three others whose names are uncertain.
+The first settlers with Winthrop were William Clerk, Robert Coles, Thomas Howlet, John Biggs, John Gage, Thomas Hardy, William Perkins, John Thorndike, William Sargent, and three others whose names are uncertain.
 Two men continued up the river (now River Road) to a large meadow, which they called New Meadows, now Topsfield.
 Agawam was incorporated on August 5, 1634, as Ipswich, after Ipswich in the county of Suffolk, England.
 The name "Ipswich" was taken "in acknowledgment of the great honor and kindness done to our people which took shipping there."
 Nathaniel Ward, an assistant pastor in town from 1634 to 1636, wrote the first code of laws for Massachusetts and later published the religious/political work The Simple Cobbler of Aggawam in America in England.

 In 1638, Masconomet entered into a contract with John Winthrop the Younger for the purchase of Ipswich for "wampampeage, & other things: and ... also for the sume [sic] of twenty pounds."
 There is no record of any Native resistance to the colonization either at Charlestown or at Agawam, though there is documentation of devastating virgin soil epidemics among indigenous people in the area around 1617 and again in 1633, and contemporary reports attest to ghost towns encountered by early English settlers.

 Pioneers became farmers, fishermen, shipbuilders or traders.
 The tidal Ipswich River provided water power for mills, and salt marshes supplied hay for livestock.
-A cottage industry in lace-making developed.
-Ipswich Lace is a unique style, and the only known hand-made bobbin lace produced commercially in the U.S. But in 1687, Ipswich residents, led by the Reverend John Wise, protested a tax imposed by the governor, Sir Edmund Andros.
+But in 1687, Ipswich residents, led by the Reverend John Wise, protested a tax imposed by the governor, Sir Edmund Andros.
 As Englishmen, they argued, taxation without representation was unacceptable.
 Citizens were jailed, but then Andros was recalled to England in 1689, and the new British sovereigns, William III and Mary II, issued colonists another charter.
 The rebellion is the reason the town calls itself the "Birthplace of American Independence".